theturboturnip/wayw/api.md

 2. volume (float between 0 and 1)
 3. quality (string, can be "high","medium","low", or "default" for player-controlled auto adjustment)
 4. timestamp (int)
-5. newClientRequest (bool). if true, the client should relinquish the video to a new client by PUT-ing the current timestamp on video 0 and DELETE-ing the client key.
+5. newClientRequested (bool). if true, the client should relinquish the video to a new client by PUT-ing the current timestamp on video 0 and DELETE-ing the client key.

 The change in state will be returned as a JSON object which can have any of the previous attributes.